DevSalami/PharmacyWarehouseProject/README.md

 # PharmacyWarehouseProject
 Our University project for the Software and Quality Management class.

-###### This GitHub repository serves as a hub for project members to share files and have an view of the overall progress of our project.
+###### This GitHub repository serves as a hub for project members to share files and have a view of the overall progress of our project.

 ## -Project Members-